 Sacred or profane?
 Oppenheimer faces backlash over Bhagavad Gita scene

-Social media users have expressed their displeasure and are demanding the removal of the contentious scene from the film, which was released in India on Friday and has already grossed approximately Rs 30 crore at the box office in just two days.
+Social media users have expressed their displeasure and are demanding the removal of the contentious scene from the film, which was released in on Friday and has already grossed approximately Rs 30 crore at the box office in just two days.

 Uday Mahurkar, Information Commissioner of the Government of India, has written an open letter to Nolan, describing the scene as a “disturbing attack on Hinduism” and requesting the director to remove the controversial scene globally.
 In his letter, he stated that if this request were ignored, it would be considered a deliberate assault on Indian civilization.